 The Blind Spots and Peripheral Vision lesson plan developed by Penn State University includes learning objectives, demonstration instructions, and an evaluation.

 Aligns with the following AFNR Standard(s): CS.03 and PST.02: Low Alignment

 The Blind Spots and Skid Steers lesson plan developed by Penn State University provides learning objectives, demonstration instructions and an evaluation.

-The Chemical Safety curriculum developed by Farm Safety for Just Kids is a packets that can be used to teach youth how to identify safe substances from their chemical look-a-likes, how to read product labels, and more.
+The Chemical Safety curriculum developed by Farm Safety for Just Kids is used to teach youth how to identify safe substances from their chemical look-a-likes, how to read product labels, and more.

-The video series “Considering Human and Animal Safety: Dairy Safety Training” was produced by Dairy Extension Specialist Robert Hagevoort to educate dairy farm workers on practices that will keep both the workers and the cows safe and healthy.
+The video series “Considering Human and Animal Safety: Dairy Safety Training” educates dairy farm workers on practices that will keep both the workers and the cows safe and healthy.

-The Equine Farm Safety Training by Michigan State University and My Horse University through eXtension is a free course to learn how to be safe while working with horses.
-The courses are completely self-paced and include videos, photos and activities.
+The Equine Farm Safety Training by Michigan State University and My Horse University is a free course to learn how to be safe while working with horses.

 The Farm Family Emergency Response Program by Penn State University is delivering programs to the agricultural community that will prepare for better managing a farm emergency.